-Photo: Steve Bensel

 2. Adding material

 Add larger pieces (no bigger than 12 inches in diameter), gradually filling the cylinder with

-burning/burned coals.
-When the previous charge is black and beginning to show gray ash, it is time to add more fuel.
-Continue adding fuel until the kiln is full of char or you run out of fuel or time.
 As the level of charred wood rises in the cylinder, make sure that the lower level of the outside of the cylinder is cooler than the area of active burning, indicating that no oxygen is entering the kiln from below.

 Adding woody biomass to a biochar kiln.
-Photo: Steve Bensel 3.
-Reading the Fire The color of the smoke coming from the kiln will give some indication of the temperature: - White = steam (fire is too cool, add fuel more slowly) - Yellow = methane (a very damaging greenhouse gas, fire is too cool and overwhelmed with too much fuel, do not add any more fuel until smoke turns clear) - Blue = some volatile gases are not being burned (blue smoke is hard to avoid completely, but indicates that the temperature is still on the low side) - Clear, nothing but heat waves = GOOD (this is what we are after; a hot, clean burn) The ideal burn temperature is between 850 and 1,050 degrees F (450 and 550 C).
+Photo: Steve Bensel

+3. Reading the Fire

+The color of the smoke coming from the kiln will give some indication of the temperature:

+- White = steam (fire is too cool, add fuel more slowly) - Yellow = methane (a very damaging greenhouse gas, fire is too cool and overwhelmed with too much fuel, do not add any more fuel until smoke turns clear) - Blue = some volatile gases are not being burned (blue smoke is hard to avoid completely, but indicates that the temperature is still on the low side) - Clear, nothing but heat waves = GOOD (this is what we are after; a hot, clean burn)

+The ideal burn temperature is between 850 and 1,050 degrees F (450 and 550 C).
 Note that the smaller the kiln and the wetter the fuel, the harder it is to maintain the higher temperatures.

 The fire on the left is ideal, burning clear with no smoke.
 The yellow smoke on the right indicates that the fire is too cool and producing dangerous methane gas.
-Photo: Steve Bensel PUTTING THE FIRE OUT When the cylinder is filled with charred wood, douse coals with sufficient water to quench the flames (for a 4-foot by 4-foot cylinder, 5 to 10 gallons should be adequate).
+Photo: Steve Bensel

+PUTTING THE FIRE OUT

+When the cylinder is filled with charred wood, douse coals with sufficient water to quench the flames (for a 4-foot by 4-foot cylinder, 5 to 10 gallons should be adequate).
 Be careful not to get burned by the steam - use a hose or other system for adding water from a distance.
-After this step you can choose a method: • Lid Method: Slide a fitted lid into the inside of the cylinder, so that the lid sits on top of the char, and seal the gap between the lid and the edge of the cylinder with soil.
+After this step you can choose a method:

+• Lid Method: Slide a fitted lid into the inside of the cylinder, so that the lid sits on top of the char, and seal the gap between the lid and the edge of the cylinder with soil.
 If steam is leaking the seal needs to be tightened.

-Once the cylinder has cooled off entirely (this takes 2 days), tip it over to retrieve the - biochar.
+Once the cylinder has cooled off entirely (this takes 2 days), tip it over to retrieve the biochar.
 Be very careful with fresh char, as it can hold heat for a surprisingly long time.
-If live coals are exposed to air, they will continue to burn.
-Make sure there is no heat in the char before transporting. - Dousing Method: If there is plenty of water (80-100 gallons) available close to the kiln, you can douse the fire with some diligence.
+If a still live coal is exposed to air, it will burn.
+Make sure there is no heat in the char before transporting.

+• Dousing Method: If there is plenty of water (80-100 gallons) available close to the kiln, you can douse the fire with some diligence.
 First, quench the flames with water and cool the cylinder by spraying the exterior with water.
 The kiln must then be tipped over, either by hand if it is a small kiln or by mechanical means (tractor or come-a-long) if larger.
 Spray the char with water while raking it around.
 Continue stirring and wetting the char while looking for hot spots.
 Any steam issuing from the pile indicates a hot spot.
 After an hour or two, return to the pile and spray and rake it again.
 It is highly recommended that the char be inspected at least once more before assuming that the fire is out and the char is safe to handle and transport.